attiliosbrana/Binance-VWAP-Dataset/README.md

 ## Objective

-The objective of this repository is to provide a standardized, pre-processed, and consistent data series for over 500 cryptocurrencies.
-The repository aims to enable users to train more accurate and robust models for cryptocurrency price forecasting.
-The repository is structured into several directories, each of which contains code and data for a specific task related to the dataset.
-Specifically, the repository allows users to:
+This repository aims to provide a standard, pre-processed, and consistent data series for more than 500 cryptocurrencies.
+This resource intends to enable users to train more precise and robust algorithms for predicting the price of cryptocurrencies.
+The repository is organized into multiple folders, with each directory containing code and data for a specific dataset-related activity.
+In particular, it enables users to:

 -   replicate the exact same dataset,
 -   update the dataset for new data,